 The Man Who Marched with Martin Luther King, Jr. An American hero.
 A mover and shaker in the Civil Rights movement.
 Congressman John Lewis left a legacy that will far outlive his 80 years.
 On July 17, 2020 the fighter for justice and equality passed away.
 He is remembered for his relentless fight for human […]

-Everything about 2020 has been different, so the back-to-school season is no exception.
 This year, first-day-of-school jitters are mixed in with uncertainty, all while the coronavirus pandemic wreaks havoc on our lives.
-Hand sanitizer and laptops have replaced backpacks and lunch boxes as must-have items for returning students — where the one uniform requirement nationwide is […]
+Hand sanitizer and laptops have replaced backpacks and lunch boxes as must-have items for returning students …

 Mexican artist Frida Kahlo rendered the experiences of her life through painting, her colorful folk-art infused with surrealist elements that portrayed her pain, love and cultural heritage.
 She painted her first self-portrait while in a plaster cast, recovering from a devastating injury to her spine.
 As a young woman, a bus crash nearly killed her — leaving more than lasting scars, as the trauma affected her the rest of her life.
 This pain, and her loving but turbulent marriage to muralist Diego Rivera, became integral to her art, which also depicted the indigenous cultures of Mexico.